bdaiinstitute/spot_ros2/spot_ros2_control/README.md

 > [!TIP]
 > A simple Python example demonstrating how to switch between these two modes (assuming the driver is run with the `controllable` flag) can be found in [examples/mixed_level_example.py](examples/mixed_level_example.py).
+> You can run it with `ros2 run spot_ros2_control mixed_level_example` with the optional `--robot <namespace>` argument if the driver was launched in a namespace.

-This command will launch the nodes in `spot_driver` as usual, but also bring up ROS 2 control stack for Spot side by side in the `unconfigured` state.
+Launching the driver in this way will bring up the nodes in `spot_driver` as usual, but also bring up ROS 2 control stack for Spot side by side in the `unconfigured` state.

 At this point, you can use the `spot_driver` interfaces as usual, such as the `claim`, `power_on`, `stand`, services, or the `robot_command` action for more complicated commands, but you cannot interact with any of the joint level commands from ROS 2 control yet as none of the controllers are active.